Is Juniper A Hardwood? (How hard is Juniper?)

 Did I cover all you wanted to know about: Is Juniper A Hardwood

-in this article we have deeply discussed, is Juniper a hardwood, how hard Juniper wood is and characteristics of Juniper wood with its pros and cons, and more.
+in this article I have deeply discussed, is Juniper a hardwood, how hard Juniper wood is, and characteristics of Juniper wood with its pros and cons, and more.

 Juniper wood is a softwood that comes from a coniferous tree with a Janka hardness value of 626 lbf (2,780 N).
 Juniper is a dense softwood because it has high density, toughness, and hardness compared to other woods.
 It has high durability and excellent resistance as well.